WORKSHOPS

 Lively.
 Supportive.
 Relatable.
 Enlightening.

-...Just a few words used to describe Kim's events.
+...These are just a few words of the words used to describe Kim's events.

 In-Person & Virtual Training